Flow2dot0/flutter_data_weather/README.md

 Simple API Data Weather App built in Flutter

 - My primary purpose was to build widget from scratch
-- Imtegrating more POO concepts into my source code
+- Integrating more POO concepts into my source code

 ## Getting Started